 - JTC 1 – A joint committee of ISO and IEC (Joint Technical Committee)

-Organisations that issue Radio Frequency standards;
+Organizations that issue Radio Frequency standards;

 - ETSI – European Telecommunications Standards Institute

-- ERO – European Radiocommunications Office
+- ERO – European Radio communications Office

 - FCC – United States Federal Communications Commission

 Standards, especially specific technology ones, have a huge effect on businesses and the way they operate.
 Standards exist to ensure quality, safety, efficiency and more.
-Customers and suppliers should follow, adhere and recognise standards wherever possible, as these usually exist for a reason and help to guarantee quality.
+Customers and suppliers should follow, adhere and recognize standards wherever possible, as these usually exist for a reason and help to guarantee quality.
 The largest users, suppliers and developers in the world create RFID Mandates, which encourage the use of RFID technology and what RFID standards to use.
 As many RFID standards are still being developed and even more being updated, it is important to check the governing authority websites for the most up-to-date information.